 ~ Grooming ~

-being handled by people.
-The best time to do this is when the puppy is sleepy, as he will enjoy
+handled by people.
+The best time to do this is when the puppy is sleepy, as he will enjoy your gentle

-young puppies (helpful during teething).
+puppies (helpful during teething).
 Make sure it is a safe toy!
-Squeaky toys and balls can
+Squeaky toys and balls can be used when

 ~ At Home Together ~